end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2015-03-29-exttools-a-windows-shell-extension-to-help-you-with-common-windows-file-explorer-tasks.md

 [![extFileRenamer screenshot (pattern #1)](/wp-content/uploads/2014/10/extFileRenamer-screenshot-pattern-1-287x300.png "extFileRenamer screenshot (pattern #1)")](/wp-content/uploads/2014/10/extFileRenamer-screenshot-pattern-1.png)

 extFileRenamer is a powerful file renaming manager.
-This application can rename a bunch of files according to a pattern (with increasing numbers) or rename files using a "search &amp; replace" technique to remove the same word(s) from multiple files.
+This application can rename a bunch of files according to a pattern (with increasing numbers) or rename files using a "search & replace" technique to remove the same word(s) from multiple files.

 extFileRenamer has the following features:

-* Allows you to rename files using a pattern or with a "search &amp; replace" through the file names.
+* Allows you to rename files using a pattern or with a "search & replace" through the file names.
 * Manually select target files to rename.
 * Live preview of renamed files.
 * Automatic detection of renaming conflict (before renaming files!)